Achuth-0908/Achuth-0908/README.md

 # 💫About Me :
 Hi 👋!
-My name is Achuth and I'm a third-year undergrad passionate about building innovative products and working on personal projects.
+My name is Achuth and I'm a final year undergrad passionate about building innovative products and working on personal projects.
 Currently Working on personal projects in AI, web development, and blockchain.

 ## 🌐Socials